-Coaching for performance encourages team leaders to measure and improve employees’ performance consistently.
-Moreover, it allows team members to have direct access to leaders who can guide them through the maze of expectations and competencies required of them.
+Coaching for performance enables team leaders to measure and improve employees’ performance consistently.
+Moreover, it allows team members to have frequent access to leaders who can guide them through the maze of expectations they must meet and competencies they must possess.

-- Customer engagement by 3 to 7 percent
+- Customer experience increased by 3 to 7 percent

-- Employee engagement by 9 to 15 percent
+- Employee engagement increased by 9 to 15 percent

-Organizations and industries are constantly changing, which merits regular discussions with people about their performance.
-These discussions should be conducted in a way that motivates team members to take action.
+Organizations and industries are constantly changing, competition is always pressing, and customer expectations are always rising, so people need to be having regular discussions about their progress and performance with their leaders.
+These coaching conversations should be conducted in a natural, skillful way that motivates team members to be open to guidance and to take action.

 The Top 5 Benefits Coaching Has on Performance